This article was updated and republished on Jan 10, 2022.

 Audit trail functionality provides a straightforward data trail.
-This means all the processes and persons attached to contract-related transactions and ledgers are easily accessible and visible.
+This means all the processes and persons attached to contract-related transactions and ledgers are easily accessible and financially visible.
 With a system like Accounting Seed, the approval process can be configured around whatever stages you define.
 This approval process will also show an audit trail of who approved the record and when.
 These are details auditors must be able to examine and validate.

 Drill-down functionality lets you and auditors examine the finances and break down specific data attached to contract accounts.
 It’s not enough to know the transaction amounts, your accounting software must track the persons and activities involved, too.
 You need to justify the time and costs spent on the contract.
 This means breaking down and analyzing the return-on-investment of these project finances throughout the contract’s lifecycle.

 Government contracts entail multiple components and resources such as time and materials.
 These components require project accounting.
 Therefore, use an accounting system that is optimized to manage project variables and can clearly track and document them.
 Another key feature you should look for is a work breakdown structure functionality.
 This lets you and your team seamlessly organize your projects by different phases or tasks.
 Subsequently, this organizes the time, costs, and resources per project stage needed for audits.

 Besides these core features, you’ll need to implement internal controls to secure the accounting data.
 Internal control features serve the dual purpose of protecting accounts from tampering and ensuring processes are done correctly.
 DCAA regulations require specific timestamps, documentation, and procedures that if not done properly, can delay the audit.
 Or, you can fail the audit.